-To make this happen Southwest nixed assigned seating.
-You go an A, B, or C boarding pass and selected a seat once you were on the plane.
+To make it happen, Southwest nixed assigned seating.
+You get an A, B, or C boarding pass and selected a seat once you were on the plane.
 To occupy my kids while we waited in our assigned group, we played this game.
+It also works with drunk adults!

 The Lucky A’s

 “The A’s are aardvarks,” I’d tell them.
 The A passengers were slow moving and slothful, stopping and starting as they leisurely looked for the tastiest aisle or window seat.
-They were clumsy and awkward as they crammed their luggage into the overheads, obviously too small for their oversized carry-on.
-I’d do the same thing when I scored an A boarding pass.
+They were clumsy and awkward as they crammed their luggage into the overheads, obviously too small for their over-sized carry-on.
+I did the same thing when I scored an A boarding pass.
 As an aardvark, you had first pick of everything and could be oblivious to the antsy passengers behind you.

 Watch out for the B’s